Skip to main content

 Find out about the Elected Members' Allowances Policy here.

-The 2022 Pre-election Report outlined the key issues facing the Council and the district over the coming years and profiled the Council's current and forecast financial position in 2022 to assist candidates in their campaigns.
+The Pre-election Report outlines the key issues facing the Council and the district over the coming years and profiled the Council's current and forecast financial position to assist candidates in their campaigns.

 Nomination forms are available in an election period.